Skip Navigation

 1. Heyn K. 2022 September 25.
 Personal communication [Personal interview and WUCA member questionnaire].

-2. Areas or districts that can impose additional regulations based on special characteristics in that zone, such as for natural, historical, or cultural resources protection (Developed from Georgetown Managed Retreat Toolkit).
+2. Areas or districts that can impose additional regulations based on special characteristics in that zone, such as for natural, historical, or cultural resources protection (Developed from Georgetown Managed Retreat Toolkit(Opens another site in new window)).

 3. Shea P. 2020.
 August 19.
 Personal communication [Personal interview].

-4. An additional amount of height above the Base Flood Elevation used as a factor of safety in determining the level at which a structure's lowest floor must be elevated or floodproofed (Developed from Federal Emergency Management Agency).
+4. An additional amount of height above the Base Flood Elevation used as a factor of safety in determining the level at which a structure's lowest floor must be elevated or floodproofed (Developed from Federal Emergency Management Agency(Opens another site in new window)).

 5. Whitely-Binder L. 2021.
 September 21.
 Personal communication [Personal interview].